-4.12 Subject to gaining a minimum of 180 credits (with at least 150 level 7 credits and no more than 30 level 6 credits), a student will be awarded a:

-a.
-Master's degree with distinction if:

-- The major/final piece is 70 per cent or above, and either: - A minimum of 120 credits or the overall average mark is 70 per cent or above. - b.
-Master's degree with merit if: - The major/final piece is 60-69 per cent, and either: - A minimum of 120 credits or the overall average mark is 60 per cent or above.
+- 4.13 Subject to gaining a minimum of 180 credits (with at least 150 level 7 credits and no more than 30 level 6 credits), a student will be awarded a: - a.
+Master's degree with distinction if either a minimum of 120 credits or the overall average mark is 70 per cent or above.
+Where a student has studied level 6 credits these will be excluded from the classification calculation. - b.
+Master's degree with merit if either a minimum of 120 credits or the overall average mark is 60 per cent or above but the requirements for distinction are not met. - c.

-c.
 Master's degree with pass if all modules have been passed with a mark of at least 50 per cent but the requirements for distinction or merit are not met.

+Where a student has studied level 6 credits these will be excluded from the classification calculation.